screwyprof/favkit/DESIGN.md

 3. **SidebarItem**
    - A sidebar entry that points to a specific target
-   - Has a display label
+   - Has a display label derived from its target
+   - Provides a clean interface for sidebar management

+4. **Target**
+   - Represents a location that can be accessed via the sidebar
+   - Handles path management and validation
-   - Can point to either special system locations (AirDrop, Recents) or filesystem directories
+   - Supports special system locations:
+     - AirDrop: Network-based file sharing
+     - Home: User's home directory
+   - Ensures type safety through `TryFrom` conversions

 ### Domain Model